 C4.
 Plant, equipment and machinery are appropriately maintained and operated to maximise efficiency

 C5.
-Activities which generate particulate matter are conducted within regulatory guidelines
+Activities which generate air pollutants are conducted within regulatory guidelines and minimised where possible

 Soil & Landscapes